flsci/gbds-lm5-setup/README.md

 This repository contains instructions & supporting documents for `GBDS staff` to update their Linux user accounts to Landmark DSG 10ep4 and start using the new software.

+Please skim this README file, and read through the `Part-1` and `Part-2` instructions before starting the update process.

+### Introduction

+These documents are interactive, so links, images, and gifs are clickable.
+Some links navigate to items in the repository & some navigate to external websites.

+* Use the links listed in the `CONTENTS` section below to navigate through the material;

+* Click an image or gif to open the full-sized version in a new window or tab;

+* You can view the manuals, but don’t download them from here — they’ll be available on our internal servers once the updates are finished.

 #### CONTENTS

 * [Part-1 : LM5 Setup](/ch1-lm5-setup.md)